AlexandraLakka/Thesis/allocator/README.md

 sudo ./a.out {container_name} {container_pid}
 ```

-To find the pid of the container execute:
+To find the pid of the container, execute:

 ```bash
 ps aux | grep ./container